 Sage Metering Thermal Mass Flow Meters

 Sage Paramount TM is Sage Metering’s next-generation industrial thermal mass flow meter with a NEMA 4X enclosure (safeguards against harsh environmental elements and corrosion).
 It permits the user to reconfigure the meter in the field while using the SageCom software.
-A Class 1 Division 1 Groups B, C, D rating is optional (available February 2021).
+A Class 1 Division 1 Groups B, C, D rating, is optional (available February 2021).
 The standard rating is Class 1 Div 2 Groups B, C, and D.

 Flow Meter Applications

 A thermal mass flow meter can help in a variety of ecological applications.
-Some are anaerobic digestion wastewater treatment, atmospheric storage tank vents, biogas measurement, carbon credit trading, flare gas measurement, flue gas monitoring, ethanol production, greenhouse gas reporting, landfill gas monitoring, manure, or methane digestion, wastewater aeration, and wastewater treatment odor control.
+Some uses include anaerobic digestion wastewater treatment, atmospheric storage tank vents, biogas measurement, carbon credit trading, flare gas measurement, flue gas monitoring, ethanol production, greenhouse gas reporting, landfill gas monitoring, manure, or methane digestion, wastewater aeration, and wastewater treatment odor control.